 Among recent prominent cases are "the court-martial (and conviction for premeditated murder) of First Lieutenant William Calley for his part in the My Lai Massacre" and the horrifying abuses at Abu Ghraib prison in Iraq by soldiers who "claimed that they were only following the orders of military intelligence officials."

-The central theme is essentially to remind recruits that they're the "good guys": Exercise appropriate moral judgment and decline to follow orders that are obviously illegal, such as murdering innocent civilians, looting, or abusing prisoners.
+The central theme is essentially to remind recruits that they're the "good guys"—exercise appropriate moral judgment and decline to follow orders that are obviously illegal, such as murdering innocent civilians, looting, or abusing prisoners.
 But is it that simple?

-The Milgram Obedience Experiment and the Stanford Prison Experiment.
-These two studies strongly support the idea that influences such as perceived authority, environment, and assigned social roles can (often easily) overpower a noble sense of self and lead to the commission of immoral acts.
+The Milgram Obedience Experiment and Stanford Prison Experiment are two studies that strongly support the idea that influences such as perceived authority, environment, and assigned social roles can (often easily) overpower a noble sense of self and lead to the commission of immoral acts.

-Obeying an unlawful order -- or even just one you find personally troubling -- is not a guaranteed behavior, but we should all understand that social pressures can often be much more powerful than our own perceived morality, especially in the heat of the moment.
+Obeying an unlawful order—or even just one you find personally troubling—is not a guaranteed behavior, but we should all understand that social pressures can often be much more powerful than our own perceived morality, especially in the heat of the moment.